As #BoycottIndianproducts trends on Twitter, Indians send out ‘Tera Ghata’ message to Pakistanis

 What did Pakistan say about Rahul Gandhi, that got him into damage control mode on J&K

 The abrogation of Article 370 stripped Jammu and Kashmir of its special status, which gave it special rights and privileges and divided the state into two Union territories- J&K and Ladakh.
 The two union territories would be born on October 31.
-By revoking it, the Bharatiya Janata Party-led government has irrevocably changed Delhi's relationship with the region.
+By revoking it, the Bharatiya Janata Party (BJP)-led government has irrevocably changed Delhi's relationship with the region.

 The government said Article 370 needed to be scrapped to put the state on the same footing as the rest of India.